Silicene and Germanene as prospective playgrounds for Room Temperature Superconductivity: Mott Insulating Silicene - Theoretical Support

-We use Mott's argument \cite{MottBook} for instability of the metal to the insulating state.
-The argument begins by asking whether \textit{screened coulomb interaction} present in the metallic state is sufficient to form a quantum mechanical \textit{bound state of an electron to the hole it left behind at its home site}.
-Within a Hubbard model idealization this happens when band width becomes comparable to on site U; it also means that at very large U every site binds a lone daughter electron.
-In Mott's argument the transition is preempted by (a growing) less screened long range interaction, leading to a feed back and first order phase transition.
+We start with Mott's argument for a first order Mott transition.
+Mott begins by asking whether a \textit{screened coulomb interaction} present in the metallic state is sufficient to form a quantum mechanical \textit{bound state of an electron and the hole it left behind at its home site}, at the fermi level.
+Within a Hubbard model idealization this happens when band width becomes comparable to onsite U; it also means that at very large U every site binds a lone daughter electron.
+In Mott's argument the transition is pre-empted by reduced screening of long range interaction (as we loose free carriers by bound state formation), through a feed back resulting in a first order phase transition.
 This aspect is not contained in the simple Hubbard model.

-Let us assume that in addition to U we have a non-zero nearest neighbor coulomb interaction V, which is a leading component of the long range part of screened coulomb interaction.
-If we use Mott's arguments, V will add to the already existing on site attraction U between an electron and the hole it left behind.
-This additional attraction (widening the potential well) will hasten bound state formation.
-Very crudely, the on site Hubbard U gets enhanced: U$^* \approx$ U + $\alpha $V, where $\alpha \sim$ 1.
+Let us assume that in addition to U we have a non-zero nearest neighbour coulomb interaction V, which is a leading term in the long range part of screened coulomb interaction.
+According to Mott's arguments, V will add to the already existing on site attraction U between an electron and the hole it left behind.
+This additional attraction (widening of the potential well) decreases kinetic energy of bound state.
+Resulting increase in binding energy hasten bound state formation.
+Roughly, the onsite Hubbard U gets enhanced: $\tilde{U} \approx$ U + $\alpha $V, where $\alpha \sim$ 1.

 Thus we conclude, by what we believe to be a correct use of important estimates of Schuler et al. \cite{KatznelsonSlcn} that silicene is in the Mott insulating side of the metal insulator transition point.
-We will discuss this point in some detail in a separate paper.
+We hope to address this point in some detail in a separate paper.